 25. Violation of General Rules and Regulations.
 Violation of any University policy, guideline, campus rule or regulation of conduct, which adversely affects the student’s suitability as a member of the University community.

-Following the procedures of due process, if the WKU Student Code of Conduct is not followed, the alleged parties may go through the University’s judicial process, which is intended to be a fair and educational experience.
+Following the procedures of due process, if the WKU Student Code of Conduct is not followed, the alleged parties may go through the University’s student conduct process, which is intended to be a fair and educational experience.

-All WKU students may have some sanction/action should they be deemed responsible for not adhering to the Student Code of Conduct.
+All WKU students may have some behavior agreement should they be deemed responsible for not adhering to the Student Code of Conduct.